A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Introduction

 Although widely used for delamination and skin–stiffener debonding modeling, standard cohesive elements require very fine meshes because the element size must be much smaller than the cohesive-zone length.
-High stress gradients develop within the cohesive zone during failure in composites \cite{Qiuetal2001,YangandCox2005}.
+High stress gradients develop within the cohesive zone during failure in composites \cite{Qiuetal2001, YangandCox2005}.
 Therefore, a sufficiently refined mesh is required to accurately capture the solution.
-The fine mesh requirement of cohesive-element modeling has drawn the attention of many researchers in the past \cite{Turonetal2007,Yangetal2010,vanderMeeretal2012,Doetal2013,Luetal2018,BalducciandChen2024,Aietal2025}.
-The so-called structural cohesive elements, which conform to structural elements, i.e., beams, plates and shells, are a recent approach that has demonstrated potential for delamination analysis with coarse meshes \cite{RussoandChen2020,BalducciandChen2024,Aietal2025}.
-For instance, Balducci and Chen \cite{BalducciandChen2024} developed a structural cohesive element for delamination problems which is compatible with TUBA3 plate elements \cite{Bell1969}.
+The fine mesh requirement of cohesive-element modeling has drawn the attention of many researchers in the past \cite{Turonetal2007, Yangetal2010, vanderMeeretal2012, Doetal2013, Luetal2018, BalducciandChen2024, Aietal2025}.
+The so-called structural cohesive elements, which conform to {$C^1$ continuous} structural elements, i.e., beams, plates and shells, are a recent approach that has demonstrated potential for delamination analysis with coarse meshes \cite{RussoandChen2020,BalducciandChen2024,Aietal2025}. {Shell models based on the Kirchhoff hypothesis have previously been adopted in the formulation of the structural cohesive elements \cite{Bazilevsetal2018, BalducciandChen2024, Aietal2025}.
+The advantages of such models stem from the fact that the higher-order smooth representation of the shell mid-surface displacement fields allows to adopt relatively coarse discretizations without sacrificing solution accuracy.
+In multi-layer delamination modelling, compliant cohesive interfaces can still provide the transverse shear deformation expected in a laminate that isolated Kirchhoff models cannot capture.} For instance, Balducci and Chen \cite{BalducciandChen2024} developed a structural cohesive element for delamination problems which is compatible with TUBA3 plate elements \cite{Bell1969}.
 Their results showed that the formulation allowed for the use of larger elements in delamination analysis.
 However, the curvature degrees of freedom (DoFs) of the element make it more complicated to set boundary conditions.
-Recently, Ai et.al. \cite{Aietal2025} extended the Allman \cite{Allman1976} triangular Kirchhoff-Love plate element, which has only DoFs commonly used by engineers, for the modeling of composite plies.
-They also developed the corresponding shell-to-shell surface structural CE and applied it to delamination modeling.
+Recently, Ai et al. \cite{Aietal2025} extended the Allman \cite{Allman1976} triangular Kirchhoff plate element, which has only DoFs commonly used by engineers, for the modeling of composite plies.
+They also developed the corresponding structural {cohesive element} designed for delamination modeling. {Even though the hybrid shell formulation employed in \cite{Aietal2025} does not actually give a smooth representation of the shell mid-surface transversal displacement in a strong sense, it does enforce higher-order continuity in a weak sense, which appears to be enough to give more accurate results than the standard models \cite{Aietal2025}.}